Advanced Tips for YouTube Optimization

 Let’s dive into the details!

 First of all, you need to install the vidIQ Vision extension.
 Once you’ve done so, you will see a little “IQ” icon at the top right of your screen.
 Then go to your YouTube channel and refresh it.
 Now, if you look down below any video, you’ll see the vidIQ panel.
-It provides you with loads of information, like your average number of views, your view rate (views per hour), the number of subscribers driven by your certain video and much more.
+It provides you with loads of information, like your average number of views, your view rate (views per hour), the number of subscribers driven by your certain video, and much more.
 Even a free account offers you lots of useful stats.

-Always tag your videos and use keywords and key phrases that pertain to it.
+Always tag your videos and use keywords and key phrases that pertain to them.
 If you add any tags in the “Upload Defaults” section that we discussed earlier, they will appear in this particular video.
 Besides the tags you add to the defaults, you can add other tags when uploading your video.
 By the way, with vidIQ you can see what tags other video creators are using.

 When uploading your video, make sure that you set it to private mode at the time.
 You’re going to make some changes while it’s uploading, and you definitely don’t want to accidentally publish it until you’ve completed your optimization.
 Go to the “Info and Settings” section and in the drop-down menu, choose “Private.”